sdomoszlai13/sdomoszlai13/README.md

 Hi 👋 My name is Sebastian Domoszlai
 ====================================

-Physicist, Software Developer & Electronics Geek
+Software Developer, Physicist & Electronics Geek
 ------------------------------------------------

 I've been writing programs, and soldering electronic circuits the past few years constantly.
 Recently, I got into Machine Learning and Data Science, and an end of the journey is not in sight.